Abdullah-Ellahi/My_ID_App/README.md

-# Get A Glimpse Of The Uploaded Pictures For Project Overview.
+## Get A Glimpse Of The Uploaded Picture For Overview.

 # My_ID App